KarthikReddy2409/Airbnb-The-Amsterdam-story-with-interactive-maps/README.md

 I have uploaded the screenshots for the interactive maps.

-I anyone wants to view the interactive maps, please let me know.
-I'll send you a copy of my colab notebook.
+If anyone wants to view the interactive maps, please click on colab present in the .ipynb notebook.